 In the intimate setting of their home near an abandoned base, the couple recounts in English rather than Danish or Greenlandic their experiences of living and working with American service personnel.
 As the documentary unfolds, it is clear that their experiences are intersected by gender, race, nationality, and occupation.
 Anna talks about her love affairs with former American service personnel and her experiences of living in the United States.
 Arvid speaks of his professional relationship with American colleagues and the “fun” he had in the process.
 This married couple embodies the complexities of the US-Greenlandic-Danish security relationship.
 Anna, in particular, speaks movingly about her experiences of being a Greenlandic woman living and working in a social context shaped by colonialism, patriarchy, and indigenous traditions.
 The film concludes with Anna speaking about her determination to be a drum dancer, an activity usually carried out by men in her community.
-The documentary thereby shows her asserting her agency against a geopolitical-strategic context of Greenland being an on-going site for US military occupation and local gender relations dominated by white and indigenous men.
+The documentary thereby shows her asserting her agency against a geopolitical-strategic context of Greenland being an ongoing site for US military occupation and local gender relations dominated by white and indigenous men.

-Franks’ intervention in Greenlandic geopolitics operates on three emotional and geopolitical registers.
+Franks’s intervention in Greenlandic geopolitics operates on three emotional and geopolitical registers.
 First, the film explores how geopolitics works through person-to-person experiences and relationships of love, hospitality, and work.
 Second, state-to-state relationships involving Denmark, Greenland, and the United States are discussed through an examination of places such as airports and airbases, some of which are legacies of past conflict and strategic alliances.
-Third, the role of objects in signifying past and present geopolitical relationships such as the enduring material remains of radar stations and the many thousands of rusting oil barrels scattering the landscape.
-Without explicitly historicizing the Danish-American-Greenlandic relationship, the film might be read as a timely intervention on the role of the U.S. in relation to Greenlandic geopolitics and security.
-From the 1990s onwards, the role of Greenland in negotiating that relationship has changed as the Greenlandic government demanded that they were consulted on the upgrade of the US radar facilities, for example.
-With the 2004 Igaliko Agreement, US-Greenland co-operation was formalized and a joint committee established.
-This arguably did more to re-calibrate Greenland’s relationship with Denmark, serving as a reminder about past embarrassments such as the 1951–1952 social experiment with Greenlandic children, the 1953 relocation of Inughuit to Qaanaaq, and the 1968 Thule air crash, than to actually inaugurate a profound shift in how the US conducts its strategic business in Greenland.
+Third, the role of objects in signifying past and present geopolitical relationships, such as the enduring material remains of radar stations and the many thousands of rusting oil barrels scattering the landscape, is examined.
+Without explicitly historicizing the Danish-US-Greenlandic relationship, the film might be read as a timely intervention on the role of the United States in relation to Greenlandic geopolitics and security.
+From the 1990s onward, the role of Greenland in negotiating that relationship has changed as the Greenlandic government demanded to be consulted on the upgrade of the US radar facilities, for example.
+With the 2004 Igaliko Agreement, US-Greenland cooperation was formalized, and a joint committee was established.
+This arguably did more to recalibrate Greenland’s relationship with Denmark—serving as a reminder about such past embarrassments as the 1951–52 social experiment with Greenlandic children, the 1953 relocation of Inughuit to Qaanaaq, and the 1968 Thule air crash—than to actually inaugurate a profound shift in how the United States conducts its strategic business in Greenland.

 Revealing Greenland as Geopolitical Scandal

-Recent Danish film has increasingly turned its attention to the geopolitical contexts of the U.S. presence in Greenland, as demonstrated by The Idealist, which builds on historical records.
-Here the documentary ethos is one based on archival footage rather than say interviewees.
+Recent Danish film has increasingly turned its attention to the geopolitical contexts of the US presence in Greenland, as demonstrated by The Idealist, which builds on historical records.
+Here, the documentary ethos is one based on archival footage rather than interviewees.
 It uses official sources and public media broadcasting to create a context in which to privilege an explicitly political argument about complicity and deceit.
 As a piece of exposition, the film arranges images and text in an argumentative and provocative manner; it aims to uncover and then enlighten.
-And the usage of the archival records and the documentary work of an investigative journalist give the film an overtly political status in Danish public culture and beyond—making it harder thus to dismiss it as an exaggerated or distorted account of actualities.
+And the usage of the archival records and the documentary work of an investigative journalist give the film an overtly political status in Danish public culture and beyond—making it harder, thus, to dismiss it as an exaggerated or distorted account of actualities.